 If a displaced slipped epiphysis heals in situ, a fracture malunion can result.
 After remodeling, this malunion is characterized by coxa vara, femoral shortening, and retroversion of the femoral neck with a significant loss of hip motion.

-In amenable cases osteotomies can realign the slipped epiphysis and contain spherecity of the femoral head.
+In amenable cases, osteotomies can realign the slipped epiphysis and contain sphericity of the femoral head.

 In healed cases, osteotomies aim to correct the varus, equalizes limb length and abductor tension, thereby normalizing gait.

-Repeated microfractures of the femoral neck lead to progressive displacement and healing of the femur in varus and the classical shephered crook deformity.
+Repeated microfractures of the femoral neck lead to progressive displacement and healing of the femur in varus and the classic shepherd’s crook deformity.

 Valgus-producing proximal femoral osteotomy serves to prevent progression of the deformity and the development of a fracture and reestablish a more normal femoral head–acetabular relationship.

 Adults with developmental hip dysplasia have acetabular as well as femoral deformity.